 Mary’s personal storytelling was a real treat with her animated demonstration and entertainment value – laughs continually broke the flow-state silence of transfixed students watching her work.
 The Mary Greenwell Masterclass was an emotive and memorable event for all.

-Thank you, Mary Grenwell, for coming and giving our students such a memorable masterclass experience.
+Thank you, Mary Greenwell, for coming and giving our students such a memorable masterclass experience.
 Thank you also to Sara Fagan, Emma Horner, Lisa Hilton, Joanne Byrne, Lottie Roberts, Raphael Fieldhouse and Vicky Hughes for helping out.
 Photography is by Emma Horner.
 Words by Emma Steventon.